Robert-Kovalcuk/DeepDive-Reactivity/readme.md

 Core-Reactivity is a standalone reactivity system built from scratch using TypeScript.
 This project was undertaken as a deep dive into the fundamental mechanics of modern frontend frameworks like Vue.js, aiming to understand and implement core concepts such as Proxy-based reactivity, dependency tracking, computed properties, reactive references, and efficient update batching via a microtask-based scheduler.

-The primary motivation is educational: to deconstruct and rebuild these complex patterns to achieve a master-level understanding of JavaScript, TypeScript, and framework internals.
+The primary motivation is educational: to deconstruct and rebuild these complex patterns to achieve a high understanding of JavaScript, TypeScript, and framework **internals**.

 ## ✨ Features